 Instructions

-- Turn the heat to high.
-Add the crushed garlic, chopped onion, and frozen mixed vegetables to the wok or cooking pan.
-Cook for about 2 minutes, or until the vegetables begin to soften, stirring occasionally.
+- Sauté vegetables: Turn heat to high.
+Add garlic, onion, and frozen mixed vegetables.
+Cook ~2 minutes, until softened.

-- Add the chopped bacon back into the cooking pan, along with the soy sauce, oyster sauce, sesame oil, black pepper, sugar, and salt to taste.
-Stir-fry everything together until well blended.
-Cook for another 3 minutes or so, until everything is heated through and the flavors have melded.
+- Season: Add bacon back to pan along with soy sauce, oyster sauce, sesame oil, black pepper, sugar, and salt to taste.
+Stir-fry 3 minutes until everything is hot and well combined.

 Notes